-I have yet to name myself as a naturalista; there is no altruistic or holistic reason for my decision to transition to natural.
+I have yet to dub myself as a naturalista, there is no altruistic or holistic reason for my decision to transition to natural.
 My journey wasn’t because I was bored with my hair, but more so for personal enrichment.
-Back in 2008 I came across a scripture that was brought back to my remembrance this time last year, “I am fearfully and wonderfully made” (Psalms 139:14) and it was then that I just knew that I needed to embark upon this journey.
-This post isn’t meant to be dramatic or to a condensed Eat, Pray, Love adventure, but I am learning to not only love, but take care of myself and to, not redefine, not change, but expand my definition of beautiful.
-As the saying goes we are our own worst critics, and not that I ever harshly judge my physical, but I wanted to appreciate and rely on what God as already given me and to refer back to it.
+Back in 2008 I came across a scripture that was brought back to my remembrance this time last year, “I am fearfully and wonderfully made” (Psalms 139:14).
+It was then that I knew I needed to embark upon this journey.
+This post is not meant to redefine or change anyone’s concept of beauty, but to expand my own definition of what is beautiful.
+I want to truly appreciate and rely on what God has already given me.

 Another motivating factor was that I had gotten into the mindset of thinking marriage and kids, and wanted to be a hypocrite when I tell my futures daughter’s that they are “fearfully and wonderfully made,” that they don’t need chemicals, makeup, nor extravagant processes to feel and be beautiful.
-I kept picturing curly-haired cuties that could admire their curls as an extension of their mother’s hair and know that when I said they are beautiful, that it is meant, without hypocrisy or exception to my beauty standards.
+I kept picturing curly/coily-haired cuties that could admire their hair as an extension of their mother’s hair and know that when I said they are beautiful that it is meant, without hypocrisy or exception to my beauty standards.

 I have never struggled to grow out or to have thick hair, so embarking on this path wasn’t for the sake of redeeming my hair quality.
 However, I cannot tell you what my natural hair is like, there aren’t even pictures of it anywhere (aside from pictures of me looking like the Gerber baby or Tweety Bird), so I decided to take this time to capture it all.
 I do this all for myself to see how far I’ve come and to have a reference, but if you were looking for a transition in progress with details from start to finish this is it.
-Here you can explore my journey to find an affordable and effective haircare system to complement my curls; I have reviewed Carol’s Daughter Cleansing Conditioner, L’Oreal EverCurl System, Mielle Organics line, and others.
-I have tried, black tea/ACV rinses, African black soap, pre-pooing, and deep conditioning, and my thoughts on them run rampant on this site.
-Some more of my thoughts on follow, mostly as a reminder to myself of how much I’ve grown along with my hair…
+Here you can explore my journey to find an affordable and effective hair care system to complement my curls; I have reviewed L’Oreal EverCurl System/ Mielle Organics line, and others.
+Some more of my photos and thoughts follow, mostly as a reminder to myself of how much I’ve grown along with my hair…

 I am by no means an expert, as made clear by this post.
 I still do my due diligence by watching YouTube tutorials and visiting natural hair blogs.
-This is just one girl’s discovery of her own truth, which is what I think we all search for in life, a sort of self-actualization.
-From my education to my career to my lifestyle, it’s all a journey that I am glad to be apart of; here’s to a time capsule of hair memories that will hopefully grow and expand in the years to come!
+This is just one girl’s discovery of her own truth, which is what I think we all search for in life.
+Here’s to a time capsule of hair memories that will hopefully grow and expand in the years to come!